alfonzii/rust-thesis-oracles/README.md

-# rust-thesis-oracles
+# Dlc-Fast-Prototyping
-Implementation of paper "Cryptographic Oracle-Based Conditional Payments"
+Lightweight framework for fast prototyping and benchmarking of Discreet Log Contracts (DLCs) in Bitcoin.